BND Hamburger Icon

 Customer experience

-Hourly positions are common for customer-facing roles such as retail associates, restaurant servers and call center agents.
-In each case, proper employee attendance gives each team member adequate time to interact with customers.
-As a result, customers won’t feel rushed or neglected and are thus more likely to buy from you again.
+Shift scheduling and attendance management are especially important for customer-facing roles, such as retail associates, restaurant servers and call center agents.
+When you track employee attendance, you can ensure you have enough staff on hand to provide the experience your customers deserve.
+As a result, customers won’t feel rushed or neglected and will be more likely to patronize your business again.

 Production process

-In manufacturing plants, assembly-line employees may be hourly workers, and their presence may be crucial for even heavily automated processes.
-For example, if the employee on your dessert production company’s cake assembly line isn’t around to smooth out the icing, you’ll be left with a massive gap in your production.
+In manufacturing plants, assembly-line employees are often crucial for even heavily automated processes.
+For example, if the employee on your dessert production company’s cake assembly line isn’t around to smooth out the icing, you’ll be left with a massive gap in your production process.
 This absence could lead to a backlog that disrupts your whole supply chain.
+You must know who is working when and be able to make adjustments accordingly.

 Key TakeawayKey takeaway

-Employee attendance has implications for overtime pay, the customer experience, and your general finances, so you must monitor time and attendance to ensure accuracy.
+Employee attendance has implications for overtime pay, the customer experience and daily operations, so you must monitor time and attendance to ensure adequate staffing and prevent financial consequences.

-• Late arrivals and early departures.
-Let’s say you’ve scheduled an employee to handle the day’s first customers when your storefront opens at 9 a.m.
-If that employee arrives even a few minutes late, there might not be someone present to help the customers.
+• Late arrivals and early departures: Let’s say you’ve scheduled an employee to handle the day’s first customers when your storefront opens at 9 a.m.
+If that employee arrives even a few minutes late, there might not be someone present to help your patrons.
 These customers might go elsewhere, sending would-be revenue to a competitor.

-• Late starts and early ends to the workweek.
-Even if you love running your business, you probably understand why so many people hate Mondays.
-That said, you might not feel a ton of sympathy for the employee who comes in excessively late at the start of your workweek.
-The same goes for the employee who always takes off early on Friday afternoons.
-Both occurrences are quite common among all kinds of small businesses.
+• Late starts and early ends to the workweek: Even if you love running your business, you probably understand why so many people hate Mondays.
+That said, you might not feel a ton of sympathy for an employee who comes in excessively late at the start of the workweek.
+The same goes for a worker who always takes off early on Friday afternoons.
+Both occurrences are quite common at all kinds of small businesses.

-• Excessive breaks.
-No one should have to work a full eight-hour shift in one go, but an employee whose breaks are too long or frequent can disrupt your operations.
-Nobody’s saying that you should scold an employee for returning a minute or two later than planned, but you should make sure another employee is available whenever a staff member is on a break.
+• Excessive breaks: No one should have to work a full eight-hour shift in one go, but an employee whose breaks are too long or too frequent can disrupt your operations.
+You don’t need to scold an employee for returning a minute or two later than planned, but you should make sure another employee is available whenever a staff member is on a meal or rest break.

-• No improvement after warnings.
-Although absenteeism may be the most common reason for employee discipline, you shouldn’t jump straight from observing a problem to acting on it.
-Give the employee a kind but firm warning or two; just remember that warnings don’t always lead to change.
+• No improvement after warnings: Although absenteeism may be one of the most common reasons for employee discipline, you shouldn’t jump straight from observing a problem to acting on it in the most severe way.
+You’ll want to give the team member a kind-but-firm warning or two — but remember that warnings don’t always lead to change.
+In that case, termination may be warranted.

-• New attendance problems after warnings.
-Not everyone you hire will be happy at work.
+• New attendance problems after warnings: Not everyone you hire will be happy at work.
 These employees may show up late or leave early, and if you warn them about one type of absenteeism, their absenteeism could change form.
-For example, if you warn an unhappy employee about failing to show up on time, they could start leaving early instead.
+For example, if you scold an unhappy employee for failing to show up on time, they could start leaving early instead.

-• Sick employees.
-A late 2019 survey found that 90% of employees have gone to work sick, also known as presenteeism.
-Especially now, with the COVID-19 pandemic, you should encourage sick employees to stay home even if your bottom line takes a hit.
-The short-term absence of an employee is certainly better than your whole team catching that person’s illness and calling in sick.
+• Sick employees: A survey by MagnifyMoney found that 45 percent of workers have gone to work sick due to a lack of paid time off.
+The short-term absence of an ill employee is certainly better than your whole team catching that person’s illness and calling in sick, but you still may need to juggle schedules.

 Employee attendance template

-To get started with proper employee attendance management, you can download and use our free template.
+To get started with proper employee attendance management, you can download and use Business News Daily’s free template.

-Our template includes attendance tracking for each month and a list of all U.S. public holidays.
-It is available as a Google Doc, which makes it easy to copy and customize or download into another file type.
+Our template includes an attendance-tracking framework for each month and a list of all U.S. public holidays.
+It is available as a Google Doc, which makes it easy to copy and customize it or download it as another file type.

-Create your own employee attendance sheet with our employee attendance template.
+Track employee attendance with our employee attendance template.

 author image